 I have seen these urban scapes.
 I have taken walks past abandoned buildings, midday, in an area where the sidewalk simply ends.
 I have observed the composition of everyday things: a window grating, a lamp post, an aeration vent haphazard on a stucco wall.
 Or perhaps a street sign or a strident branch against a perfect sky, and the inevitable static building façade. . .
 Often incoherent in its banality, these staple subjects of any photography student’s first batch signify nothing to anyone really other than the person taking the photo.
 The act of capturing the moment somehow posits importance on their passage, uninteresting the first time and now captured to revisit, resulting in images which often invite the discussion of the very validity of photography.

 Sinziana Velicescu, however, one of last year’s 30 Under 30 Women Photographers, in her series On the Periphery, is an example of this seemingly simplistic subject, too often over-used, but executed in such a manner as to be exceptional in its artistic results.

 Here, they are not the loud or kitsch neon signs of Las Vegas attractions, but the balanced lines and palettes of pale pigments charting a geography of abandonment in Los Angeles’s alienating landscape.

 Her work is a minimalist and abstract approach, a modern chronicling of a quiet land surveyor, completely separated of sentimentality.
-It is the dialectical opposite of Eggleston’s chaotic scenes, pungent with color, like the naked bulb hanging from the blood red ceiling, or the bright blue tricycle overpowering the frame’s foreground, shot from the ground.
+It is the dialectical opposite of Eggleston’s chaotic scenes, pungent with color, like the naked bulb hanging from the blood red ceiling, or the brightly colored tricycle overpowering the frame’s foreground, shot from the ground.

 The stillness and the depth of field of the abstract backdrops of her images at times invoke paintings, some of David Hockney’s pool series, or the subdued tonal range of Edward Hopper, the light and shadows, the lonely story told but without the human protagonist.
 But the movement is there in her images, the encroachment of the sharp shadows, for instance, which is another elusive subject she succeeds in capturing.